Josh Newman enters his 12th season as the head men's basketball coach at UAFS.

 Prior to being named the head coach at UAFS, he spent three seasons as an assistant coach at the University of Nevada (2003-2006).
 While at Nevada, the Wolfpack compiled a 77-22 win-loss record, three WAC regular-season championships and two WAC tournament championships and three consecutive NCAA tournaments with one trip to the Sweet 16.

 Prior to becoming a Division I assistant he was an assistant at South Plains College (2001-2003).
 Newman helped guide the Texans to a 61-9 win-loss record, consecutive Western Junior College Athletic Conference championships, consecutive Region V championships and consecutive national tournament appearances.
 The Texans were also ranked in the NJCAA Division I Top 5 both seasons.

 Before moving to West Texas he spent two seasons at McLennan Community College in Waco, TX (1999-2001).
-Newman began his coaching career as an assistant at UAFS (then Westark College) during the 1998-1999 season, serving under current Southern Miss Head Coach Doc Sadler.
+While at MCC he served as an assistant under current UALR Head Coach Steve Shields.
+Newman began his coaching career as an assistant at UAFS (then Westark College) during the 1998-1999 season, serving under current Nebraska Head Coach Doc Sadler.

 Newman has a bachelor's degree in history from Arizona State University and a master's degree in sports studies from Texas A&M-Commerce.

 He was inducted into the Chino Valley High School Athletics Hall of Fame in September 2015 as part of the 1990-91 and 1991-92 soccer teams and will be inducted into the University of Nevada Athletics Hall of Fame in September as part of the coaching staff on the 2003-04 Wolfpack team.